khyeh/github-stars-search/README.md

 Search UI that displays a list of GitHub repositories for a user ranked by stars.
 Built using React/TypeScript, vite, and TailwindCSS.

+This app is responsive and supports both light and dark mode.
+The appearance of the app is browser dependent.
+For example, if your current browser is set to dark mode, the app will be set to dark mode.

 ### Running the Application

 First, clone the repository: